skim7713/skim7713.github.io/teaching.md

 title: Teaching
 ---

+My teaching interests include comparative authoritarianism, democratic development, political research methods, and East Asian politics, among others.
 I received an Excellence in Teaching Award in 2023 at Johns Hopkins University and the A. Belden Fields Award for Excellence in Undergraduate Teaching as a Teaching Assisant in 2019 at the University of Illinois.
 Teaching evaluations are available upon request.

 -------------------
 ## University of North Texas